Cactusolo/CactusOasis/content/home/CV.md

     + Board member of UF Carpentries Club (https://github.com/UF-Carpentry)
     + Organizer of several Tree of Life pop-up tent events (UF campus, FLMNH public museum, local brew-pub)
     + Helper of Research Computing Training at UF Information Technology, Research Computing (University of Florida)
-    + coordinated with the 100-year anniversary exhibit celebration of FLMNH
+    + Coordinated with the 100-year anniversary exhibit celebration of FLMNH
     + Organizer of One Tree one Planet Encore
     + Judge for Graduate Student Research Day
     + Instructor and Helper in several “Software Carpentry Workshop” events